ahawkins/cashier/readme.md

 and tag then stores that in the rails cache. **No external processes are needed.
 All tag/fragment information is stored in the Rails.cache.**

-## Configuration

-**if you're using Rails 3, there is no configuration.** If you're using Rails 2, include `Cashier::ControllerHelper` into ApplicationController like so:

-    require 'cashier'

-    class ApplicationController
-      include Cashier::ControllerHelper
-    end

 ## Testing

 I've also included some Rspec Matchers and a cucumber helper for testing